davetron5000/naildrivin5.com/_posts/2025-08-06-please-create-debuggable-systems.md

 We all experience these failures where we get an error message that's not helpful and then no real way to get more information about the problem.

-Creating a debuggable system is critical for managing software, especially now that more and more code is not written be a real person.
+Creating a debuggable system is critical for managing software, especially now that more and more code is not written by a real person.
 To create such a system, it must provide two capabilities:

 * Helpful and descriptive error messages
 * The ability to ask the system for much more detailed information